OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Standard supply chain management includes provenance & pedigree, verifying signatures, using package repositories, frequent patching, and using dependency verification tools.

 As said, in AI many of the software components are executed development-time, instead of just in production.
-Data engineering and model enmgineering involve operations on data and models for which often external components are used (e.g. tools such as Notebooks, or other MLOps applications).
+Data engineering and model engineering involve operations on data and models for which often external components are used (e.g. tools such as Notebooks, or other MLOps applications).
 Because AI development has new assets such as the data and model parameters, these components pose a new threat.
 To make matters worse, data scientists also install dependencies on the Notebooks which makes the data and model engineering environment a dangerous attack vector and the classic supply chain guardrails typically don’t scan it.

 See [MITRE ATLAS - ML Supply chain compromise](https://atlas.mitre.org/techniques/AML.T0010).